PIH/openmrs-distro-pihemr/README.md

 ### Troubleshooting

-#### I'm getting a NullPointerException immediately on navigating to the EMR
+#### I'm getting a NullPointerException from HeaderFragmentController immediately on navigating to the EMR

 Something like
 ```